Bauchi (city)

-Bauchi (earlier Yakoba) is a city in northeast Nigeria, the Administrative center of Bauchi State, of the Bauchi Local Government Area within that State, and of the traditional Bauchi Emirate.
+Bauchi (earlier Yakoba) is a city in northeast Nigeria, the administrative center of Bauchi State, of the Bauchi Local Government Area within that State, and of the traditional Bauchi Emirate.
 It is located on the northern edge of the Jos Plateau, at an elevation of 616 m.
 The Local Government Area covers an area of 3,687 km^{2} and had a population of 493,810 in 2006.

 Bauchi City is among the twenty Local Government Areas of Bauchi state:

 Bauchi, Tafawa Balewa, Dass, Toro, Bogoro, Ningi, Warji, Ganjuwa, Kirfi, Alkaleri, Darazo, Misau, Giade, Shira, Jamaare, Katagum, Itas/Gadau, Zaki, Gamawa and Damban.

 History

 The emirate was founded in (1800–10) by Yakubu, one of Sheikh Usman dan Fodio's commanders.
 Yakubu conquered a sparsely wooded savanna region (the Bauchi High Plains) mainly inhabited by non-Muslim peoples.
-After successful campaigns,he (Yakubu) founded (1809) the town of Bauchi.
-Yakubu built the town’s walls, the circumference of which measures 6.5 miles.
+After successful campaigns, he (Yakubu) founded (1809) the town of Bauchi.
+Yakubu built the town’s walls, the circumference of which measures 10.5 km.

 He was the only non-Fulani flag-bearer of the Sokoto Empire.
 The name was derived from that of a hunter called Baushe, who advised Yaqub to build his city west of the Warinje mountain.
 In return Yaqub promised to name his city after the hunter.

 Several of the subject peoples successfully revolted under the rule of his son and successor, Emir Ibrahim ibn Yakubu.
-Emir Usman moved the capital to Rauta (35 miles northwest) in 1877, but Bauchi once again became the emirate headquarters when, in 1902, the British occupied the town and deposed Emir Umaru.
+Emir Usman moved the capital to Rauta (56.3 kilometres/35 miles northwest) in 1877, but Bauchi once again became the emirate headquarters when, in 1902, the British occupied the town and deposed Emir Umaru.
 The town served as the provincial capital from 1904 until 1911 and again from 1917 to 1924.
 In 1926 it became the headquarters of Bauchi province and in 1976, it became the capital of the newly created Bauchi state.

 Abubakar Tafawa Balewa is buried in the city, while the Yankari National Park is 110 km from the state capital.

 The city lies on the Port Harcourt – Maiduguri railway line.
 The Bauchi State Library Board was established in 1976.

 With the coming of the railway in 1961, Bauchi grew as a collecting point for peanuts (groundnuts) and cotton and a trade centre in sorghum, millet, cowpeas, corn (maize), cassava, and vegetables and in cattle, goats, and sheep.
 Cotton weaving and dyeing, tanning, and blacksmithing are traditional activities.
 The town’s industry includes an asbestos factory and a meat-products processing plant.
 Abubakar Tafawa Balewa University (1980; originally called Federal University of Technology) and a Federal Polytechnic are in the town.
 Pop.
 (2006) local government area, 493,810; (2016 est.) 415,000.